devrc-hub/devrc/README.md

   * [x] Read `Devrcfile` contents from stdin
   * [x] Global and local defined variables and environment variables
   * [x] Embedded [deno runtime](#embedded-deno-runtime)
+  * [x] Include devrcfile from local and remote files
+  * [x] Load environment variables from local and remote files

 ### Why YAML is used?